aws-samples/aws-cdk-intro-workshop/workshop/content/english/20-typescript/70-advanced-topics/300-private-construct-hub/3000-create-construct-lib-construct-code.md

 ### Push code to CodeCommit repository

 Commit and push code with the specific Git commit message.
 The commit message hints how the version number should be incremented, whether this is a major, minor or hot fix.
-For details refer, [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#specification)
+For details refer, <a href="https://www.conventionalcommits.org/en/v1.0.0/#specification" target="_blank">Conventional Commits</a>.

 {{<highlight bash>}}
 # This is to avoid Projen tamper related errors
 npx projen